DangaRanga/EncryptionDemo/README.md

 # EncryptionDemo
-A demo for encrypted communication for the Calico Challenge
+A demo for encrypted communication for the Calico Challenge using socket programming and Fernet from the Cryptography library to encrypt the messages.
+Currently, this only allows for communication between the server and one client.
 # External libraries used
 Cryptography
 # Video Demo